Word of Life (Sweden): Criticism

 When it was founded, the movement met with criticism from mass media and other churches, due to what was perceived as an inhumane perspective against people who suffer from physical disabilities and financial poverty, coupled with its authoritarian leadership.
 Since then, the movement has consolidated, and its views have emerged as somewhat more acceptable to Swedish free churches.

 Some of its critics consider it a cult because of its connection with, and usage of theology from within, the Word of Faith movement, though its teachings now are broadened with other, more classical theology.

 In November 2015, the church was criticized in a television episode of Uppdrag granskning, notably by the demand of Ulf Ekman to be paid in cash during his interventions in churches, his culture of silence refusing any criticism and its insistence on multiple offerings, in addition to the tithe.
 Pastor Joakim Lundqvist confirmed that the weak culture of dialogue and the insistence on multiple offerings had indeed been problems, but that the church had implemented new policies over the years and that these problems were therefore no longer relevant.

 Popular culture

-A parody of the congregation exists in novel Berts bekymmer, where Klimpen returns to Öreskoga, now as a member of the congregation "Lennarts ord".
+A parody of the congregation exists in the novel Berts bekymmer, where Klimpen returns to Öreskoga, now as a member of the congregation "Lennarts ord".
 The congregation runs a bible school in Motala, and is led by a person named Lennart.

-In Stieg Larsson's novel, The Girl With the Dragon Tattoo, journalist Mikael Blomkvist's daughter, Pernilla, is a member of the church.
+In Stieg Larsson's novel, The Girl With the Dragon Tattoo, journalist Mikael Blomkvist's daughter, Pernilla, is a member of the Light of Life church, which he compares to Word of Life, calling his daughter's church "just about as crackpot as the Word of Life."
 Her recognition of the Old Testament verses corresponding to a series of numbers in Harriet Vanger's datebook (which Blomkvist initially took to be telephone numbers) helps her father to make the connection between Harriet's disappearance in 1966 and a serial killer who used parodies of the punishments laid out in the Book of Leviticus as a "signature" for his murders of various women all over Sweden.